Göteborgs Konsthall: History

 For a period of about one and a half years, until the end of 2008, the art gallery was led by Mikael Nanfeldt as acting director.
 During this period, the group exhibition History Acts was produced with, among others, Björn Lövin, Gerard Byrne, Karina Nimmerfall, Michael Stevenson and Peter Watkins.

 In May 2010, the Social Democrats and the Green Party in Gothenburg presented a vision of a newly built art gallery for contemporary art, which would be ready in 2015 in the newly designed area around Backaplan.
 At the same time, the question was raised to close the current operations at Gothenburg Art Gallery from the turn of the year 2011, but the proposal was rejected due to massive protests.

 When Crone Jensen resigned as head in September 2010, Nanfeldt took over the management again, first as acting head and then as regular.
 Discussions about the art gallery's location, and a possible new art gallery have continued.
 In 2016, Mikael Nanfeldt became head of the department for cultural strategy, which was newly started in the cultural administration, and in November 2016, the administrative leadership of the Gothenburg Art Gallery was taken over by Ann-Sofi Roxhage.
-The following year, Stina Edblom was hired as artistic director of the business.
+2017 saw Stina Edblom get hired as artistic director and in 2023, Petra Johansson was assigned the role.